HealthCatalyst/SSIS/R Extensibility Instructions.md

 | **RequiredParametersTXT**           | `BatchID, TableID`                                                                       |
 | **FailsBatchFLG**                   | `1`                                                                                      |

 The following SQL template needs only a single adjustemt of the *DataMartID* before running.
+This is the DataMartID associated with the SAM where extensibility is being configured.

 ```sql
 INSERT INTO EDWAdmin.CatalystAdmin.ETLEngineConfigurationBASE